reikookamoto/reikookamoto.github.io/_posts/2020-08-03-Eurovision.md

 ![]({{ site.baseurl }}/imgs/eurovision_data_nan.PNG)

 There was a little cleaning up left to do before I could do any modeling.
 I had to make sure that there were no missing values in the data frame.
 Since countries can't give points to themselves, scores were missing where the row and column referred to the same country.
-For example, in the example above, scores for `Albania2004` through `Albania2019` are missing for `Albania`.
+For example, in the data frame above, scores for `Albania2004` through `Albania2019` are missing for `Albania`.
 In these situations, I imputed the missing values with 12.
-I assumed that, if they could, each country would give themselves the highest score (12 points) since their performance should be something that perfectly captures their interest and preference.
-Missing values were attributable to another reason: if a country didn't participate in the contest in a given year, they wouldn't have been able to give points to the others.
+I assumed that, if they could, each country would give themselves the highest score possible (12 points) since their performance should be something that perfectly captures their interest and preference.
+Missing values were attributable to another reason: if a country didn't participate in the contest in a given year, they wouldn't have been able to give points to the other countries.
 In these cases, each missing score was replaced with 0 since that's the most probable score that a participating country would give to another country (i.e. the mode).

-Once the data frame were free of missing values, we were ready for hierarchical clustering!
+Once the data frame were free of missing values, we were ready for hierarchical clustering.

 ![](https://media.giphy.com/media/jpbi38x5UZZYxKq35c/giphy.gif)